grantmcdermott/presentations/README.md

 # Presentations

 Repo containing my public presentations.
 To view a particular slide deck, go to the companion [GitHup repo](https://github.com/grantmcdermott/presentations) and look at the directory folders.
-The rendered slides will be available at www.grantmcdermott.com/presentations/DIRNAME/slides.html (replace dir name with the directory of interest).
+The rendered slides will be available at www.grantmcdermott.com/presentations/DIRNAME/slides.html (replace DIRNAME with the directory of interest).

 Quick links to some slides: